5 things to know about colon cancer surgery

 Metastectomy:

 If colon cancer has spread to other parts of the body such as the lung, liver, ovaries or distant lymph nodes, it may be possible to perform surgery to remove those tumors.
-At MD Anderson, a multidisciplinary team of doctors including surgeons, medical oncologists and radiation oncologists performs a detailed review to make the recommendation for the best option for treatment when metastasis is identified.
+At UT MD Anderson, a multidisciplinary team of doctors including surgeons, medical oncologists and radiation oncologists performs a detailed review to make the recommendation for the best option for treatment when metastasis is identified.

 Peritoneal cytoreductive surgery and hyperthermic intraperitoneal chemotherapy: